Redundancy/go-sync/readme.md

 The next job is to finish off the remaining logic required to take the pieces you already have, a source for the bits you don't, and a place to write the result, to actually reconstruct the reference file.

 I expect a lot of structural changes as I feel out the shape of things and try and make sure that the direction of dependencies etc makes sense.
 This isn't currently in a usable state.

+### So how do I use this?

+#### I don't write code
+I'm putting some command line tools into this package primarily as a demonstration of how to use it.
+See: go-sync/gosync

+#### I don't have any version of the file, or a file like it, on the other machine
+Then you just need to transfer the file with compression

+#### I have my reference file, as well as a copy of the old version of the file that's on the remote machine
+Since you know what you're going from and to, a payload that only tells you how to patch is probably most efficient.

+#### I have a reference file, and the other machine has something like it